Colour of Love (Trancylvania song)

 "Colour of Love" is a song by Norwegian Eurodance group Trancylvania, consisting of model and singer Silvany Bricen, Njaal Lie and Svenna Mohaugen.
-Produced by Espen Berg and released in 1995 as the second single from their only album, Compromise (1995), it also features English vocalist, rapper, and DJ Ricardo da Force, known from acts like The KLF and N-Trance.
-It peaked at number six on the Norwegian single chart VG-lista, and number three on the radio chart Ti i skuddet.
+Produced by Espen Berg and released in 1995 by EMI as the second single from the group's only album, Compromise (1995), it also features English vocalist, rapper, and DJ Ricardo da Force, known from acts like The KLF and N-Trance.
+The song peaked at number six on the Norwegian single chart VG-lista, and number three on the radio chart Ti i skuddet.
+The accompanying music video for "Colour of Love" was directed by London-based director Max Abbiss-Biro and features all band members with da Force.
 This was the first CD-single in Norway to include the music video as an interactive bonus for CD-ROM, for PC and Mac.

-Music video

-The accompanying music video for "Colour of Love" was directed by London-based director Max Abbiss-Biro and features all band members with Ricardo da Force.